YuanYuanOwO/Leaf-docs/docs/en/reference/config/leaf-global.md

   If an empty value `''` is given, the Sentry will be disabled.
 76. Logs with a level higher than or equal to this level will be recorded.
 77. Only to log with a Throwable will be recorded after enabling this.
+78. Whether to use secure seed.<br>
-78. Once you enable secure seed, all ores and structures are generated with 1024-bit seed instead of using 64-bit seed in vanilla, made seed cracker become impossible.<br>
+  All ores and structures are generated with 1024-bit seed instead of using 64-bit seed in vanilla, made seed cracker become impossible.<br>
+  If used in the existing world, then the secure seed will only apply to new generating chunks.<br>
   <br>
   __Recommended value: `true` (set `enabled` below to true)__